tij-v/Computational-Fluid-Dynamics/C - 2D Wall Streamline Flow Pattern Simulation/ReadMe.md

 As a subtask, I also compared how soon each of the aforementioned methods solve the problem.
 This represented in the number of iterations given on each corresponding plot.
 Furthermore, I also visualized at which iteration count does the program diverges and gets stuck in an infinite loop.
 Also given by a plot represenation.
+The simulation ran until the convergence criteria of Max Error < 0.01 was met.